top of page

 I am a self-taught artist whose practice is rooted in the pursuit of dynamic balance — between art and life, stillness and movement, the visible and the unseen.

 For more than a decade, my painting was reductive — a deeply introspective practice of simplifying and stripping away every extraneous mark until only the essential remained.
-After years of inward exploration, I have shifted toward focused expansion, opening my eyes to the world and the color within it.
+After years of inward exploration I have experienced expansion as a result of my contraction in an on going series of paintings called Natural Progression.

-Natural Progression is the result of this evolution.
-This ongoing series of large-scale paintings begins with humble moments — a sunrise, a patch of cactus along the sidewalk, a halved strawberry.
-From these observations, I create expansive fields of color, transforming my signature calligraphic mark-making into emphatic expressions of stillness and movement happening simultaneously.
+From these observations, I created expansive fields of color, transforming my signature calligraphic mark-making into emphatic expressions of stillness and movement happening simultaneously.

 --